oceanzus/RPiOOI/README.md

 ## Setting Up Executable Scripts

-Issuing the following commands allows you to call the python scripts directly from the Terminal instead of having to run them as a module in Python 3.
+Issuing the following commands allows you to call the Python scripts directly from the Terminal instead of having to run them as a module in Python 3 (but you can do that too if you want).

 `cd /home/pi/RPiOOI/`